Gotta Get It Right: Critical reception

-Paul Sexton from Billboard noted that the song "combined acoustic guitar and piano with a driving pop beat and Fiagbe's ecologically aware lyrics."
+Paul Sexton from Billboard magazine noted that the song "combined acoustic guitar and piano with a driving pop beat and Fiagbe's ecologically aware lyrics."
 Machgiel Bakker from Music & Media described it as "gently swaying".
-Alan Jones from Music Week gave "Gotta Get It Right" four out of five, writing, "Reclaiming the surname she shed for her acclaimed debut single "You Come from Earth", the fast-rising star has already topped the Club Chart with this less classy but more immediate follow-up, a semi-acoustic shuffle in its immediately accessible radio mix.
+Alan Jones from Music Week gave "Gotta Get It Right" a score of four out of five, writing, "Reclaiming the surname she shed for her acclaimed debut single 'You Come from Earth', the fast-rising star has already topped the Club Chart with this less classy but more immediate follow-up, a semi-acoustic shuffle in its immediately accessible radio mix.
 Very different Well Hung Parliament mixes take care of dance fans.
 A smash."
 Another Music Week editor, Andy Beevers, gave it three out of five, adding, "This single from the London-based singer brings together her soulful plea for a fairer world with a range of fashionably funky house mixes from Paul Gotel.
 Not surprisingly, it is making a strong Club Chart showing."